 When we were little, we were told that one of the core rules of proper recycling was that each different item — glass, plastic, paper, and aluminum — should be placed in its own separate bin.
 Many sanitation and recycling programs run by municipalities follow this model, having pickup days for each or a few different materials each week.
 This is not always the case, however.
-What is commingled recycling and how does it make it even easier for people to recycle?
+What is commingled recycling, aka single-stream recycling, and how does it make it even easier for people to recycle?

 What is commingled recycling?

-Single-sort recycling, otherwise known as commingled or single-stream recycling, is the system in which all paper, plastic, metals, etc. are mixed into a single collection truck.
+Single-stream recycling, otherwise known as commingled or single-stream recycling, is the system in which all paper, plastic, metals, etc. are mixed into a single collection truck.
 Rather than taking them in separate loads in separate trucks, all the recycling is dumped into one load, which is then sifted and separated at a recycling facility.

 The collection and processing systems of these recycling facilities are designed to handle a fully commingled mixture, so it’s not as if the workers are suddenly inundated with a mish-mosh of unsorted junk.

 Many municipal curbside recycling programs collect commingled recycling.
 In these cities, you can put all your curbside recyclable materials in the same bin, and know that they'll be sorted out by the machines at your municipality's recycling center.

 Many areas opt for dual-stream recycling instead, which is when paper and cardboard are kept separate from commingled plastic, glass, and metal.
 This means people will need two recycling bins, each of which will be recycled in separate streams.
 For instance, this is the case New York City.

 The idea of a single load of mixed recyclables definitely makes the act of recycling easier for the individuals getting rid of items, whether it's at home, at work, or in public.